Family History Presentations

 Essex County Branch hosts monthly Speaker Presentations, held the 2nd Monday of the month (unless otherwise noted – e.g. around holiday weekends).
 No meetings in July, August, & December.

-Doors open 30 minutes prior to presentations for meet and greet.
+Doors open at least 30 minutes prior to presentations for meet and greet.

 ALL Visitors & Members are welcome and encouraged to attend!
 No preregistration is required.

 Recording our presentations is done in an effort to reach our distant members and members who are unable to attend in person.
 Since we are all volunteers with varying technical skills, we work hard to offer a quality recording, however technology and equipment does not always cooperate.
 We do appreciate your patience and support.

 Recording the presentations is done with the speakers’ permission and may not include archiving the video.